a-sit-plus/eu-pid-credential/README.md

 Be sure to call `at.asitplus.wallet.eupid.Initializer.initWithVCK` first thing in your application.

 See [PID Rule Book](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-06-pid-rulebook.md) for a list of attributes.

-These are implemented:
+These are implemented for ISO:
 - `family_name`
 - `given_name`
 - `birth_date`